astefanutti/metrics-aspectj/README.md

     }
 }
 ```

+In that example, _Metrics AspectJ_ will automatically create a `Timer` instance (respectively retrieve an existing `Timer` instance
+with the same `name` already registered in the `MetricRegistry`) right after the instantiation of the `TimedMethod` class
+and evaluate the EL expression based on the value of the `id` attribute of that newly created `TimedMethod` instance
+to name the `Timer` instance (respectively resolve the `Timer` instance registered in the `MetricRegistry`).
+If the value of the `id` attribute changes over time, the `name` of the `Timer` instance won't be re-evaluated.

 Note that these annotations won't be inherited if they are placed on interfaces or parent classes.
 Indeed, according to the Java language specification, non-type annotations are not inherited.
 It's discussed